 Unlike malaria, the mosquito that transmits dengue fever generally comes out during the day, so it is always worth being vigilant by trying to avoid stagnant water in creeks, ponds and pots, wearing plenty of DEET insect repellent and covering up as much as possible.

-Probably the most likely illness travelers will experience as it's contracted via contaminated food and water plus poor good hygiene practises.
+Probably the most likely illness travelers will experience as it's contracted via contaminated food and water plus poor good hygiene practices.
 Symptoms include watery diarrhea, dehydration, cramping and occasional vomiting.
 If you feel unwell, seek medical help as antibiotics will generally knock it on the head pretty quickly.
 Worst case scenario is that you spend a few days in hospital.

 You can try to avoid catching it by taking precautions such as: